lesterpjy/uva_msai_vault/IR1/Neural Information Retrieval/5 - Dense Retrieval.md

 ![[ance_training.png | 500]]

-ANCE improves on DPR by using better hard negatives:
+<span style="color:rgb(172, 96, 230)">ANCE</span> improves on DPR by using better hard negatives:

 - It regularly checkpoints the model during training
-- Uses the model from the previous checkpoint to identify hard negatives for the current training iteration
+- <span style="color:rgb(172, 96, 230)">Uses the model from the previous checkpoint to identify hard negatives</span> for the current training iteration
-- Alternatively, a more efficient approach caches negative representations and slowly updates the cache
+- Alternatively, a more efficient approach <span style="color:rgb(172, 96, 230)">caches negative representations and slowly updates the cache</span>

 This approach significantly outperforms basic DPR in experiments.

 ### Topic-Aware Sampling

-Another approach composes training batches such that in-batch negatives are hard (from similar topics).
+Another approach <span style="color:rgb(172, 96, 230)">composes training batches such that in-batch negatives are hard</span> (from similar topics).
 This is competitive with ANCE but simpler to implement.

 ### CLEAR (Complementing LEexical Approaches with Semantic Residual embedding)

-CLEAR is designed to complement traditional lexical matching (like BM25):
+<span style="color:rgb(172, 96, 230)">CLEAR</span> is designed to complement traditional lexical matching (like BM25):

 - It prepends special tokens to queries and documents (QRY or DOC)
-- Uses an exact matching component alongside the dense embeddings
+- Uses an exact matching component (<span style="color:rgb(172, 96, 230)">lexical features</span>) alongside the <span style="color:rgb(172, 96, 230)">dense embeddings features</span>
 - Focuses on "matching errors" as negatives
-- Uses a dynamic hinge loss margin
+- Uses a <span style="color:rgb(172, 96, 230)">dynamic hinge loss margin</span>

 ## Comparison-based Approaches

-Comparison-based approaches use more sophisticated interaction patterns between query and document terms, rather than just comparing global representations.
+Comparison-based approaches use more sophisticated <span style="color:rgb(172, 96, 230)">interaction patterns</span> between query and document terms, <span style="color:rgb(172, 96, 230)">rather than just comparing global representations</span>.

 ### ColBERT

 ![[colbert.png | 350]]

-ColBERT uses a "late interaction" mechanism:
+<span style="color:rgb(172, 96, 230)">ColBERT</span> uses a "late interaction" mechanism:

 - Encodes each token in the query and document separately
-- Computes a "MaxSim" operator that finds the maximum similarity for each query token with any document token
+- Computes a "MaxSim" operator that <span style="color:rgb(172, 96, 230)">finds the maximum similarity for each query token with any document token</span>
-- Sums these maximum similarities to get the final score:
+- <span style="color:rgb(172, 96, 230)">Sums these maximum similarities</span> to get the final score:

 $$s_{q,d} = \sum_{i \in \eta(q)} \max_{j \in \eta(d)} \eta(q)_i \cdot \eta(d)_j^T$$

 For example, with a query "green ocean turtle" and a document containing "reptiles such as sea turtles spend most of...", ColBERT would:

-1. Find the maximum similarity of "green" with any document token
+4. Find the maximum similarity of "green" with any document token
-2. Find the maximum similarity of "ocean" with any document token
+5. Find the maximum similarity of "ocean" with any document token
-3. Find the maximum similarity of "turtle" with any document token
+6. Find the maximum similarity of "turtle" with any document token
-4. Sum these maximal similarities
+7. Sum these maximal similarities

 ![[colbert_score.png | 500]]